 How much exercise should you do?

 The amount of exercise you should do on daily and weekly basis will depend on your current state of fitness and health, as well as any medical conditions you may have.
 Obviously, it’s not a good idea to try to run a marathon after years of inactivity.
 You can only begin where you are—so be realistic, start small, and introduce gradual challenges.

 It may be best to consult a doctor before starting an exercise program—especially if you have a medical condition.

 You don’t have to start with grand gestures or ‘formalised’ exercise activities either; you can start by making small choices.
 For example: try taking the stairs instead of the lift at work; park the car a few hundred metres from the train station or bus stop instead of right out front; take short breaks and walk around your office; or start outside walking at lunchtime.

 You may be surprised how introducing small amounts of exercise into your routine gives you a taste for something bigger—such as riding a bike to work, jogging around your neighbourhood, or joining a gym.
 You may also be surprised at how much these activities can help your mental health.

 Find out more about Exercise Right Week.

-If you are suffering from anxiety and/or depression and would like to talk to someone, please contact Diane at Pearl Counselling.
+If you are married or in a couple and suffering from anxiety and/or depression and would like to talk to someone, please contact Diane at Pearl Counselling.